ARRELL GLOBAL FOOD INNOVATION AWARDS 2024

 religion, creed or residency.

 Nominations may come from private companies, academic institutions, governmental

 units, charitable foundations, and not-for-profit organizations.
 In the case of multiple

 nominations from a single organization, only the one with the latest date will be accepted.

-The following criteria will be used to determine winners of the Anvil Global Food Innovation Awards:
+The following criteria are used to determine who gets to win an Arrell Global Food Innovation Award:

 The nomination package must clearly show how the individual or group being nominated played a critical leadership role in achieving the above noted contributions. • The individual or group must have made exceptionally significant and documented contributions to either our scientific understanding related to food production, distribution and sales, or human nutrition/consumption; and/or at the community level in markedly improving nutrition, including access to, or distribution of food.

 The nominees must be able to attend the award ceremony and any related events; the nomination package should not contain a proposal or a request for funds.